usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 If this attestation is signed, it SHALL be signed using a digital signature that provides at least the minimum security strength specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).

-Attestation information MAY be used as part of a risk-based authentication decision.
+Attestation information MAY be used as part of a verifier's risk-based authentication decision.

 #### <a name="verifimpers"></a>5.2.5.
 Verifier Impersonation Resistance